crashoverride777/swifty-ads/README.md

 ### Configure

 Create a configure method and call it as soon as your app launches e.g. AppDelegate `didFinishLaunchingWithOptions`.
 This will also trigger the initial consent flow if consent has not been disabled.
+Ads can only be displayed after the `completion` handler was called.

 ```swift
 func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool {